sivameetsu/linux-learns/samba-configuration-centos.md

 **Server installation**

-If aleady is not installed, we must install the sambeapackages.
+If aleady is not installed, we must install the sambea packages on server machine

 ```bash
 sudo yum update -y